maple-labs/maple-core/docs/token/FDT.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The amount of funds that `_owner` has withdrawn.

 ### `accumulativeFundsOf(address _owner)`
-accumulativeFundsOf(_owner) = withdrawableFundsOf(_owner) + withdrawnFundsOf(_owner)
-= (pointsPerShare * balanceOf(_owner) + pointsCorrection[_owner]) / pointsMultiplier
+View the amount of funds that an address has earned in total. accumulativeFundsOf(_owner) = withdrawableFundsOf(_owner) + withdrawnFundsOf(_owner) = (pointsPerShare * balanceOf(_owner) + pointsCorrection[_owner]) / pointsMultiplier